 - Version-specific tags (e.g.

-2.3).
+2.3.1).
 We recommend using these tags for production clusters.
 Note that there are two types of version-specific tags:

 Once you have decided to use the Docker image for your deployment, you have to be aware of the following requirements:

 - Configurable values follow a naming policy described